 Brave woman—after I told her my aunt had died, she looked at me, read past my smile, took a breath, and told how she treasured having known my aunt.
 She told me a story.
 I listened and nodded and thanked her, and then I went away and cried.

 I don’t know if surviving such sadness makes anyone stronger.
 Maybe it does.
 Maybe not.
 It is the strength to carry pain and that is not a burden I would wish on anyone.
 But I do know that I have been very grateful to people who said, face to face, how saddened they were by the loss of someone we both cared about.
 The people who knew them and had stories to share.
 Though I would prefer not to hear Nietzsche, I am grateful for those with the courage to cry.
 It’s hard to do that, and I don’t blame anyone for sliding their eyes away.
 I don’t blame anyone for keeping their tears and words to themselves.
 I’ve done that too.
 It might be the result of having been there.

-Through courage or love, some took the time to tell me stories about people I loved and had lost.
+Through courage or love, some took the time to tell me stories about people we had both loved and had lost.
 We’re in the same club.
 Nietzsche knew some of this need to survive and share.
 He became a member of The Dead Dads Club when he was a little boy.

 I never had much use for Nietzsche when I read him years ago.
 I agree that the good and evil dichotomy is a foolish oversimplification, but what he proposed in its place sometimes seemed heartless and elitist, passionate and cold—a little desperate.
 (And was it a fault in his philosophy that Hitler was fond of him or that he too joined the club as a child?)
 Many things have not killed me since I read Nietzsche, and I am damaged beyond repair.
 And he was not writing about dead relatives when he spoke about looking into the abyss and it looking back.
 Maybe he was made stronger by his own suffering.
 Maybe I would change my mind about his philosophy if I read him now.